The Flintstones (film): Casting

+John Goodman (2016), Rick Moranis (2026), Elizabeth Perkins (2008) and Rosie O'Donnell (2006).

 John Candy, Jim Belushi, Dan Aykroyd, Bill Murray, and Chevy Chase were all considered for the role of Fred Flintstone.
 The last four actors were all deemed too skinny and a fat suit was deemed too inappropriate to be used.
-Goodman felt he was "sandbagged" into the role of Fred years earlier at the table read for the film Always, when Steven Spielberg announced: "Ladies and Gentlemen, I'd like to say something before we start: I've found my Fred Flintstone".
-Goodman said it was "not a role I was looking forward to doing" but said the experience was "fun".
+John Goodman was Steven Spielberg's first and only choice for the role after he announced his casting years earlier at the table read for the film Always, when Spielberg said: "Ladies and gentlemen, I'd like to say something before we start: I've found my Fred Flintstone".
+Goodman stated during an episode of WTF with Marc Maron that he felt like he was "sandbagged" into the role when Spielberg announced his casting and stated "Oh God.
+Not this.
+I knew I was going to hear 'yabba dabba doo' for the rest of my life, and I…hadn’t liked 'The Flintstones' since I was in the fifth grade."
+He stated that "it just took the wind out of me.
+It was not something that I wanted to do," but said he felt like he didn't have a choice but to take on the role.
+Goodman later tried to back out about six months before filming started, stating, "I got drunk and called [Spielberg] and said, 'I don’t think I can do this'...
+I wound up doing it [anyway].’"
 Had Goodman turned the role down, the film would not have been made.

 Geena Davis, Faith Ford, and Catherine O'Hara were all considered for the role of Wilma, but Elizabeth Perkins eventually won the role.
-Danny DeVito was the original first choice for Barney, but he turned down the role as he felt he was too gruff to do the character properly and reportedly suggested Rick Moranis for the role.
+Danny DeVito was the original first choice for Barney, but turned it down as he felt he was too gruff to do the character properly and reportedly suggested Rick Moranis for the role.
 DeVito was also considered for Fred.
 Although Janine Turner was considered, Rosie O'Donnell won the role of Betty Rubble with her impersonation of the cartoon character's signature giggle.
 Both Tracey Ullman and Daphne Zuniga were also considered for the role.
 Sharon Stone was to play Miss Stone, but she turned it down because of scheduling conflicts.
 The role was also offered to Nicole Kidman.
 Both Audrey Meadows and Elizabeth Montgomery were considered for the role of Pearl Slaghoople.